 A Dean’s List is a category of students in a college or university who achieve high grades during their stay in an academic term or academic year. ..
 Its meaning varies from institution to institution, and other terms are sometimes used instead in place of dean (e.g. provost’s list, chancellor’s list, president’s list).

 Looking back, university years were easily my best years in my entire 2 decades of education, and I’m not saying that because I did well.
-The graduation from every academic phase from primary school -> secondary school -> junior college -> university would grant us students with increased freedom and liberty.
+The graduation from every academic phase from primary school → secondary school → junior college → university granted us students with increased freedom and liberty.
 It was something I really appreciated, especially being free-spirited at heart.
-(IMO, bureaucracies and disciplinarian approaches hardly bring out the best in us – while there’s merit behind the approaches, it’s only short-term.
+IMO, bureaucracies and disciplinarian approaches hardly bring out the best in us — while there’s merit behind the approaches, it’s only short-term.
 In the long-term, they tend to stifle and suffocate.
 I share more here: Stop Shaming, Start Praising: What I Learned From Growing Up in a Shaming Culture

 Why get on the Dean’s List?

-There are definite benefits from being a Dean’s Lister, some of which are deterministic and a couple I consider more as fringe benefits.
+There are definite benefits from being a Dean’s Lister, some of which are crucial and a couple that I consider more fringe benefits.